Rules for California Small Business Health Insurance

 No Medical Underwriting

-This means that no matter what the health characteristics of your employees or their dependent spouses or children, you will not be charged more for their coverage.
+This means that no matter the health characteristics of your employees and their dependent spouses and children, you will not be charged more for their coverage.
 Prior to the ACA or “Obama Care”, everyone had to answer medical questions and rates could increase for pre-existing medical conditions.
 No longer.
 You and your employees get the same rate if you’re running triathlons or if you have one foot in the grave.
 (See California Insurance Code Section 10753.08) 12 Month Rate Guarantee.
 California state law mandates that the rate you pay for health insurance stays the same for an entire 12 month period – of course if you add or delete employees from the plan the amount you pay will change.
 However, an insurance company can’t just raise your rates after a few months.
 Also, as noted in the section on “standardized rates,” rates won’t change when someone has a birthday and moves into a new age category.
 After a year, when the health plan renews, all of the enrollees move into a new age category and receive the rate for their new age.

 Guaranteed Renewal